pantheon-systems/documentation/source/content/drupal-9.md

 ## Create a New Drupal 9 Site with Integrated Composer

+Please note the Limited Availability program does not include a path to upgrade from previous Drupal versions to Drupal 9.
+Upgrade instructions for existing Drupal 8 Composer-enabled sites will be available when Integrated Composer moves into General Availability.

+<Partial file="drupal-9-upstream-install.md" />

 If you're not ready to create a new site yet, you can also [check an existing site's compatibility to upgrade](#test-an-existing-drupal-site-for-drupal-9-upgrade-compatibility).
 Once you're ready, [test-upgrade an existing Pantheon Drupal 8 site to Drupal 9](#test-upgrade-an-existing-pantheon-drupal-8-site-to-drupal-9).

-<Partial file="drupal-9-upstream-install.md" />

 ## Test an Existing Drupal Site for Drupal 9 Upgrade Compatibility